fbpx

 • Try to touch the upper part of the palate, as touching this point activates the baby’s sucking reflex.

-• We place the syringe at the corner of the baby’s mouth, or in the case of a curved syringe, we put it into the baby’s mouth by placing it on the finger.
+• Place the syringe at the corner of the baby’s mouth, or in the case of a curved syringe, put it into the baby’s mouth by placing it on the finger.

-• The tongue will be placed down, and so apply a little force so that the baby does not close its mouth too much.
+• The tongue will be placed down, so apply a little force so the baby does not close the mouth too much.

-• When the baby starts with sucking motions (you will notice the movements of the tongue from the nail to the second phalanx) squeeze a little so that the milk comes out.
+• When the baby starts with sucking motions (you will notice the movements of the tongue from the nail towards the middle of your finger), squeeze the syringe a little so that the milk comes out.

-• You will see your baby suckling and resting, but always follow her rhythm and pauses at all times so that she can drink the amount of milk she needs.
+• You will see your baby suckling and resting, but always follow your baby’s rhythm and pause at all times so they can drink the amount of milk they need.

 Should I do this as the mother, or is it better if someone else does it?

-It doesn’t matter if you want to do this yourself or if you prefer your partner or another family member to do it.
-There is no problem either way, and your baby won’t get confused if you give the milk in this way as the breastfeeding mother.
+It doesn’t matter if you want to do this yourself or prefer your partner or another family member to do it.
+It’s ok either way, and your baby won’t get confused if you give the milk in this way as the breastfeeding mother.
 If you feel like doing this or you’re alone, go ahead.
-If your baby is awake, look for eye contact with her while you give her the milk and tell her what you are doing so that she stays relaxed and calm.
+If your baby is awake, look for eye contact while you give the milk and talk about what you are doing so that your baby stays relaxed and calm.

 Are there any risks of this technique?